cyberdefendersprogram/cybergrader/spec.md

 ---

 ### 3. **Course Content Management**
-- Content pulled from separate GitHub repos:
+- Content loaded from the local repository `content/` folder (YAML + Markdown).
-  - `cis53-lab` — lab markdown + flag YAML.
-  - `cis53-quiz` — YAML quizzes.
-  - `cis53-exam` — staged final exam definitions.
-- Admin or cron-based **sync process**:
-  - Fetch from repo → validate → upsert into Supabase.
-  - Tracks `version`, `source_ref` (commit SHA).
+- Staff/admin can trigger `/admin/sync` from the UI to reload and persist content into Postgres.
+- Tracks a daily version string for quick auditing.

 ---